WoutNerd/ClassyBooks/README.md

 ### Database

-Classybooks is configured to usebelow.
-CockroachDB, a cloud-hosted SQL-solution, this makes it compatible with PostgreSQL.
+Classybooks is configured to CockroachDB, a cloud-hosted SQL-solution, this makes it compatible with PostgreSQL.
 More information on configuring the SQL Database below.
 To initialise the database, we recommend using the following SQL statement:

 ```SQL